"Ouch. Paper cut," I said quietly to Edward while I stared at my bleeding finger. A drop of blood fell onto to carpet.

 Minutes later, we broke apart, and I gasped.

 I shouldn't have done that.
-I am with Edward, and I shouldn't be kissing his father.
-Plus, Carlisle is married to Esme.
+I was with Edward, and I shouldn't be kissing his father.
+Plus, Carlisle was married to Esme.
 What have we done?
 I thought.

 Carlisle's expression was unreadable.
 It was hard to tell if he felt as guilty as I did or not.